-Financial Statements Filed as Part of this Form 20-F
+${\it Financial Statements Filed as Part of this Form~20-F}$

-- (a) unaudited consolidated interim financial statements of the Company for the nine months ended April 30, 2018, including: consolidated interim statements of financial position, consolidated interim statements of changes in equity, consolidated interim statements of operations and comprehensive loss, consolidated interim statements of cash flows, and notes to consolidated interim financial statements; and - (b) audited consolidated financial statements for the year ended July 31, 2017 and July 31, 2016 including: independent auditors' report by Manning Elliott LLP, Chartered Accountants, consolidated statements of financial position, consolidated statements of changes in equity, consolidated statements of operations and comprehensive loss, consolidated statements of cash flows, and notes to consolidated financial statements.
+- (a) audited financial statements for the years ended July 31, 2018 and July 31, 2017 including: report of independent registered public accounting firm Manning Elliott LLP, Chartered Professional Accountants, statements of financial position, statements of comprehensive loss, statements of changes in equity (deficiency), statements of cash flows, and notes to financial statements. - (b) audited financial statements for the years ended July 31, 2017 and July 31, 2016 including: independent auditors' report by Manning Elliott LLP, Chartered Professional Accountants, statements of financial position, statements of changes in equity, statements of operations and comprehensive loss, statements of cash flows, and notes to financial statements.

-ITEM 19 EXHIBITS
+ITEM 19.
+EXHIBITS